MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

  Maintains syntax for backward compatibility only.
 No repair actions are performed.

 REPAIR_REBUILD
  Performs repairs that have no possibility of data loss.
-This can include quick repairs, such as repairing missing rows in nonclustered indexes, and more time-consuming repairs, such as rebuilding an index.
+This option may include quick repairs, such as repairing missing rows in nonclustered indexes, and more time-consuming repairs, such as rebuilding an index.
- This argument does not repair errors involving FILESTREAM data.
+ This argument doesn't repair errors involving FILESTREAM data.

 > [!IMPORTANT]
 > Since DBCC CHECKDB with any of the REPAIR options are completely logged and recoverable, [!INCLUDE[msCoName](../../includes/msconame-md.md)] always recommends a user use CHECKDB with any REPAIR options within a transaction (execute BEGIN TRANSACTION before running the command) so that the user can confirm he/she wants  to accept the results of the operation.
 Then the user can execute COMMIT TRANSACTION to commit all work done by the repair operation.
 If the user does not want to accept the results of the operation, he/she can execute a ROLLBACK TRANSACTION to undo the effects of the repair operations.